dojo/widgets/README.md

 ## Conventions

+### controlled vs uncontrolled widgets
-Currently, all of our widgets are 'controlled' widgets.
+Currently, all of our *form* widgets are 'controlled' widgets.
 This means that a parent widget is responsible to the 'state' of the child widget.
 'Controlled' widgets are also known as 'stateless' widgets.

 ### EventHandlers